Padmasana Yoga | Lotus Pose | Meaning, Steps, And Benefits

 Verses 3.88 to 3.91 describe this position more.

-Here are the instructions for performing the posture that eliminates all diseases.
+Here are the tips for performing the lotus posture that eliminates all diseases.
 Firstly, begin by sitting in a cross-legged position and placing your feet on the opposite thighs.
 Next, cross your hands and position them in the same manner, with palms facing upwards on your thighs.
 Direct your gaze towards the tip of your nose.
 Press your tongue against the upper teeth.
 Inhale slowly, filling your lungs to their maximum capacity, and exhale steadily and rhythmically.
 These steps are outlined in verse 3.88.

 It is not possible for everyone.
 Only the intelligent one gets mastery over it.
 (Verse 3.89).